adamfortman/multi-dig/README.md

 ## Description

-This is a spin off the basic dig functionality.
+This bash script is a spin off the basic dig functionality.
 Default usage finds the domain's authoritative nameservers and performs a lookup of various record types against those nameservers.
 Records can also be checked against the custom list of public nameservers.

 ## Usage